Is Working Remotely In Thailand Possible In 2023?

 Can I work online in Thailand?

-There are many online jobs that can be transferred to Thailand because of how flexible work/life balance can be.
+Many online jobs can be transferred to Thailand because of how flexible the work/life balance can be.
 Most travellers start teaching English online with companies such as iTutor.
 Many nomads end up becoming independent English teachers.

-There are no shortages of freelancers that work in Thailand, especially with platforms that make working online so easy.
-Upwork is one of these platforms that allow people to find and apply to remote working jobs.
+There is no shortage of freelancers who work in Thailand, especially with platforms that make working online so easy.
+Upwork is one of these platforms that allow people to find and apply for remote working jobs.
 After the work is complete, you can wire the payment to your bank of choice.

 How can I teach English in Thailand?